HiddenHarmsHub/comparison-interface/docs/configuration.md

 Refer to `examples/config-custom-item-weights.json` to configure a scenario where custom weights will be defined for all item pairs.

-If the configuration is being provided in a csv file, then the JSON file must provide the name of the csv file as follows:
+If the image configuration is being provided in a csv file, then the JSON file must provide the name of the csv file as follows:

 ```json
 "comparisonConfiguration" : {